bor0/budge/pl/README.md

 ## Turing completeness

-We claim Budge is [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness).
-Since Budge can multiply, divide, run a primality test for numbers, and perform code repeatedly, it can simulate FRACTRAN.
-Since FRACTRAN is proven to be Turing complete, so is Budge.
+We claim Budge-PL is [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness).
+Since Budge-PL can multiply, divide, run a primality test for numbers, and perform code repeatedly, it can simulate FRACTRAN.
+Since FRACTRAN is proven to be Turing complete, so is Budge-PL.

 Boro Sitnikovski, 2022